|Page Type:||Trip Report|

 Monday morning, 4 July 2005, we woke up early, and by 8 am were on route to the highest point in New York, via the VanHoevenberg trail.
 After about 1-mile the trail passed a turn off for Phelps Mountain, and another 1.5 miles further along it crossed Phelps Brook by means of the three-pole-bridge.
 About two miles into this second day of our hike we came to the beautiful site of Indian Falls, and since the last half mile had been quite rocky and steep we decided this was a great place to relax and take in the views.
 Rested, on we went up the trail that resembled a stone staircase.
 About a half mile from the peak the trail passed the Hopkins trail to Keene Valley, on the left, at a plateau elevation of 4,420 feet.

-We were greeted on the peak by the so-called Summit Steward (some college kid who’s summer job it was to ensure no one walked on the roped-off fragile artic vegetation areas), and he informed us that we were the 16, 17, 18, and 19th peak baggers that day.
+We were greeted on the peak by the so-called Summit Steward (some college kid who’s summer job it was to ensure no one walked on the roped-off fragile artic vegetation areas), and he informed us that we were the 16th, 17th, 18th, and 19th peak-baggers that day.

 The descent to Marcy Dam required about as much time as the ascent, however we did take a much longer rest at Indian Falls where we dared a dip in the ice cold water only to be foiled by the clouds covering the sun as soon as we got in (oh the luck).
 While at the falls a guy and his girlfriend offered to filter some water for us.
 The unfortunate fellow had a big red circle on his shoulder indicating a tick was under his skin.

 Back on the fire road to South Meadows the mosquitoes were even worse then the day before.
-They made us forget how tired we were, as well as the heavy loads on our backs, and caused us to make it back to the car in less than one-hour.
+They made us forget how tired we were, as well as how heavy our packs were, and caused us to make it back to the car in less than one-hour.

 It was a long day, having covered almost 13 miles, which went up over 3200 vertical feet and then came down the same amount.
 Tired or not, we all felt pleased having "bagged" the highest peak in New York!